grosser/ruby-cli-daemon/Readme.md

  - support stdin
  - restart when Gemfile.lock changes
  - support debian
- - do not print "Terminated" when killing log streamers (happens on osx CI) see experiments/tail.sh
+ - do not print "Terminated" when killing log streamers (happens on osx CI / any non-tty) see experiments/tail.sh

 Author
 ======